 If you’re worried about cost, check with your local Planned Parenthood health center to find out if they can hook you up with birth control that fits your budget.

-Can I get the patch for free?
+How can I get the patch for free?

 Where can I get the birth control patch?